-The turbine, which was part of an £800,000 investment by the green-thinking farmer, has been generating 830,000kWh a year since its installation at Frinkley Farm in February 2012.
-Thanks to the Bowers BEST Range Low Loss transformer and switchgear that it was commissioned alongside, Mr White is able to sell the electricity he generates back to the grid at 26p per unit, under feed-in tariff rules.
+Thanks to the Bowers transformer and switchgear that it was commissioned alongside, Mr White can sell the electricity he generates back to the grid at 26p per unit, under feed-in tariff rules.